Saurabh-12/WorkManagerAndroidExample/README.md

    - This will be ideal case for your app behavior testing at low memory condition

- below i am adding app screenshot.
+ Below i am adding app screenshot.
  Visit my blog <a href="http://saurabhsharma123k.blogspot.com/">[Blog]</a> for more details.